ENG517/Procedure/soetebierl/p-stardew-valley-plant-and-harvest-crops.md

 1. Walk to Pierre's General Store and right-click the door to enter.
 2. Approach Pierre.
 From across the counter, right click on Pierre to bring up his shop catalogue.
 3. Scroll through until you find the seeds you want to plant.
 Tip: If you hover over the seed you can see the growing details.
 4. Right-click to purchase one packet of seeds.
 Each packet will grow one plant of that type.
-You can buy multiples of 5 by holding Shift + right- or left-click, multiples of 25 by holding Control + Shift + right- or left-click, or a full stack of 999 by holding Control + Shift + 1 + left-click.
+   > You can buy multiples of 5 by holding Shift + right- or left-click, multiples of 25 by holding Control + Shift + right- or left-click, or a full stack of 999 by holding Control + Shift + 1 + left-click.
 Once you click, the money will automatically leave your inventory.

 ### Method 2: Joja Mart
 Joja Mart, while more expensive than Pierre's, has longer open hours in the game.
 They are a good alternative in a pinch.
-If you buy a membership, the prices will decrease, but this will have an impact on later game play.
+> **Warning:** If you buy a membership, the prices will decrease, but this will have an impact on later game play.

 1. Walk to Joja Mart and right-click the door to enter.
 2. Approach the cashier.
 From across the check out counter right click on the cashier to bring up the shop catalogue.
 3. Scroll through until you find the seeds you want to plant.
 Tip: If you hover over the seed you can see the growing details.
 4. Right-click to purchase one packet of seeds.
 Each packet will grow one plant of that type.
-You can buy multiples of 5 by holding Shift + right- or left-click, multiples of 25 by holding Control + Shift + right- or left-click, or a full stack of 999 by holding Control + Shift + 1 + left-click.
+   > You can buy multiples of 5 by holding Shift + right- or left-click, multiples of 25 by holding Control + Shift + right- or left-click, or a full stack of 999 by holding Control + Shift + 1 + left-click.
 Once you click, the money will automatically leave your inventory.

 ### Method 3: Seed Maker
 Later in the game you will gain access to a seed maker.
 This will allow you to use crops that you have to create seeds at no extra cost.